bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Extend component and create constructor/super that passes in props.
+From here you will be able to utilize this state.

 2. Describe the different phases of the component lifecycle.

+Mounting, Updating, and unmounting.

 3. Demonstrate an understanding of class component lifecycle methods.

+ Mounting is the initial access to the component.
+Updating is updating the new state.
+Unmounting is removing the component.

 4. Define stateful logic.